amalvarezme/python-chaski/README.md

 **Add Containers**:
 Integrate containerization support (e.g., Docker) to facilitate the deployment and management of Chaski Confluent nodes in different environments.

-**Add 'Attach Function' Feature to ChaskiRemote**:
-Enhance the ChaskiRemote class by adding a feature that allows functions to be dynamically attached and executed remotely.
-This will increase the flexibility and usability of remote method invocation.

 ## Main Features of Chaski Confluent